Stencyl/stencylpedia/block-reference/flow/advanced.md

 ![do-platform-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/4%20-%20Advanced/is-device2.png)

 Returns `true` if the game is running on the selected kind of iOS device.
-Useful if you want to fine-tune a game's display or behavior on specific devices.<br/>
+Useful if you want to fine-tune a game's display or behavior on specific devices.

-Choices: [3.5" iPhone, 4.0" iPhone, 4.7" iPhone, 5.5" iPhone, iPad]
+**Choices:**
+* 3.5" iPhone
+* 4.0" iPhone
+* 4.7" iPhone
+* 5.5" iPhone
+* iPad

 ```
 #if(mobile && !android) Engine.isStandardiOS #else false #end